rliang/cpbar/README.md

 cpbar
 =====

-XCB-based panel that displays text using Cairo and Pango markup.
+XCB-based panel that displays text from STDIN using Cairo and Pango markup.